 The Mesa Gateway Area is home to a large number of international aerospace, defense, heavy industrial, manufacturing, and technology companies as well as numerous educational institutions.

-Aerospace/Aviation & Defense – The Mesa Gateway Area hosts world-class players including Embraer, Cessna, Able Engineering, Nammo Talley, and Orbital ATK.
+Aerospace/Aviation & Defense – The Mesa Gateway Area hosts world-class players including Embraer, Cessna, Able Aerospace Services, Nammo Talley, and Orbital ATK.

 Technology – In the Mesa Gateway Area you will find ground-breaking technology companies such as the Arizona Center for Algae Technology and Innovation, the Cognitive Engineering Research Institute, Arizona Laboratories for Security & Defense Research (AZ Labs), Bridgestone Biorubber Process Research Center, and the forthcoming Apple global command center.

 Education – The Mesa Gateway Area is home to many institutions of higher learning focused on technology and aerospace including Arizona State University Polytechnic Campus with more than 12,000 students, as well as Chandler-Gilbert Community College, University of North Dakota Aerospace, East Valley Institute of Technology, CAE, Advanced Training Systems International, and ATP Flight School.